Yalantis/e-contact-ios/README.md

 [**Keychain Access**](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS and OS X.

 [**Device Kit**](https://github.com/dennisweissmann/DeviceKit) - DeviceKit is a value-type replacement of UIDevice.

+## Let us know!

+We’d be really happy if you sent us links to your projects where you use our source code.
+Just send an email to github@yalantis.com And do let us know if you have any questions or suggestion regarding the application.

 ## License